 Because it involves timing, temperature, and seasoning, cooking a steak is a great test of your culinary skills.
 And there's a lot on the line because a good cut of meat isn't cheap.
-Which means getting it wrong is a blow to your taste buds, your ego, and your pocketbook.
+This means getting it wrong is a blow to your taste buds, your ego, and your pocketbook.

 Cooking the perfect steak might not be the easiest thing in the world, but with practice, you can master it.
 Here's how to cook the perfect steak every time.

 Choose the Right Cut of Meat

-The first step in cooking perfect steak is choosing the right cut of meat.
+The first step in cooking the perfect steak is choosing the right cut of meat.
 That means a tender cut with plenty of marbling.
 What makes a cut of meat tender?
 If it comes from a part of the cow that doesn't get much exercise, it will be tender.
 Also, some cuts naturally have more connective tissue than others, which makes them hard to chew.

 Therefore, the best cuts of beef for making the perfect steak will come from less-exercised parts of the cow and have little connective tissue.
 By and large, we're talking about cuts from the rib, short loin and tenderloin primal cuts.
 Examples include the ribeye steak, tenderloin steak (i.e. filet mignon), T-bone steak, Porterhouse steak, and New York strip steak.

 Prep the Steak for the Grill

 Getting a steak ready to grill involves seasoning it and letting it get to the right temperature.
 The issue with temperature is that a cold steak will take longer to grill than a steak that's closer to room temperature.
 And longer cooking time makes a steak tougher.
 So it's never a good idea to grill a cold steak.
 We recommend taking the steak out of the fridge about 20 minutes before you plan to cook it.

 As for seasoning, the best way to season a steak is with Kosher salt and freshly ground black pepper.
 Finally, we like to brush a little bit of clarified butter onto our steak before we grill it.
 This adds flavor and helps prevent the steak from sticking to the grill.